jdittrich/quickMockup/README.md

 ## Create own interface Elements

-Interface Elements (a custom button or so) can be created in HTML and CSS.
+Interface elements (a custom button or so) can be created in HTML and CSS.

 See the source code for now, there are instructions in a comment in the html at the beginning of the code for the element list.